Remembering the Victims and Heroes of the Robb Elementary School Tragedy

-Yet another community will never be the same after 19 children and two teachers were senselessly murdered at Robb Elementary School on May 24.
+Yet another community will never be the same after 19 children and two teachers were senselessly killed in the Robb Elementary School shooting on May 24.

 One victim wanted to be a marine biologist.
 Another wanted to become an art teacher.
 One made his grandfather a pot of coffee every morning.
 Another received a good citizen award on the day she was killed.